zwave-js/zwave-js-ui/README.md

      ```
   - **Just value**: The payload will contain only the row Numeric/String value

 - **Send 'list' as integer**: Zwave 'list' values are sent as list index instead of string values

 Once finished press `SAVE` and gateway will start Zwave Network Scan, go to 'Control Panel' section and wait until
-the scan is done to check devices discovered and manage them.
+the scan is completed to check discovered devices and manage them.

-Settings are stored in a JSON file that you can easily import/export for backup purposes.
+Settings, scenes and Zwave configuration are stored in JSON/xml files that you can easily import/export for backup purposes.

-By default Node status (true if node is ready false if node is dead) will be published in:
+By default Node status (`true` if node is ready `false` if node is dead) will be published in:

 `<mqtt_prefix>/<?node_location>/<node_name>/status`

-## Features
+## Features :star:

 - Configurable Zwave to Mqtt Gateway
-- Log debug in UI
 - Zwave Control Panel:
   - **Nodes management**: check nodes status in the network, change nodes `name` and `location`, get nodes values and configure them, send actions to controller and import/export zwave configuration files
   - **Groups associations**: create associations between nodes (also supports multi-instance associations, need to use last version of openzwave-shared)
   - **Custom scenes management**: (OpenZwave-Shared scenes management has actually some bugs and it's limited so I have made a custom scenes implementation that uses the same APIs but stores values in a JSON file that can be imported/exported and also allows to set a timeout to a value in a scene)
+- Log debug in UI

-## MQTT APIs
+## MQTT APIs :gift:

 You have full access to all [Openzwave-Shared APIs](https://github.com/OpenZWave/node-openzwave-shared/blob/master/README-api.md) (and more) by simple usign MQTT.